SankalpBoradkar1995/CurrencyConversion/README.md

 4. Utilities: It has two classes
-->ParameterPojoClass to set and retrive query parameters required for API call ->Utilities it acts as implemention methods for Function interface to return converted currencies 5.Project is java V1.8 based so have used Function inerface to provide response from api, to fetch converted values and return it back
+->ParameterPojoClass to set and retrive query parameters required for API call ->Utilities it acts as implemention methods for Function interface to return converted currencies
+5. Project is java V1.8 based so have used Function inerface to provide response from api, to fetch converted values and return it back